ladybug-tools/spider/gbxml-viewer/README.md

 * 2018-03-04 ~ Currently only identifies surfaces with identical coordinates
 	* Upgrade so identifies any surface within another surface

 ### GAL ~ Gallery

+* 2018-03-04 ~ Test new smaller files to see if they load faster
+* 2018-03-04 ~ Random image on start-up?
 * Links to more sample files
+	* Where to find more
 * Credits to sources of files

 ### GBV ~ gbXML View Utilities